-Juliette Lonij is Research Software Engineer for the KB Lab since 2014.
+Juliette Lonij was Research Software Engineer for the KB Lab from 2014 to 2018.
 She has a broad academic background, ranging from the traditional humanities on the one hand to formal and computational approaches on the other.
-Her current research interests include text mining, information extraction and natural language understanding.
+Her current research interests include information extraction, semantic enrichment and natural language understanding.

 I studied Philosophy and Mathematics at the University of Amsterdam, receiving a Master’s degree in Logic in 2005 (cum laude).
 In 2015, I was awarded a postgraduate diploma in Library and Information Science by the University of Antwerp (summa cum laude).
 Before joining the National Library in 2014, I worked as a software developer at a number of internet agencies and as a freelance technical consultant for various clients in the cultural sector, including museums, an art gallery and an academic library.
 In my role at the KB Lab I focused on researching and developing tools and techniques for enriching the KB digital collections.